 We provide resources, counseling, training and events that encourage our faculty, staff and students to explore—and be inspired by—our diverse community.

 We believe nothing should hold you back as an artist, and we’re committed to providing you with the support you need.

 The VCU School of the Arts believes that art is inclusive.
-Therefore, this diversity policy establishes that the School of the Arts accepts and welcomes all people by maintaining and celebrating diversity within our student body, faculty and staff.
+Therefore, this diversity, equity and inclusion policy establishes that the School of the Arts accepts and welcomes all people by maintaining and celebrating diversity within our student body, faculty and staff.

 The School of the Arts provides equal opportunity and prohibits discrimination according to race, color, religion, sex, national origin, disability, age and sexual orientation in accord with university policy.
 To support this policy and to stimulate understanding, the School of the Arts will establish forums to explore diversity in education, arts and design.
 We believe that to achieve educational excellence, we must value and practice inclusion.

 I can help you find ways to celebrate diversity and assist you should any concerns develop.
 I work directly with the dean to ensure that diversity of cultures, views and experiences are fostered by our community.
 Please contact me at email@example.com if I can help facilitate conversations or share advice on issues of inclusivity.Holly Price Alford, VCUarts Director of Inclusion and Equity

 One of the best ways to feel at home in the VCU and School of the Arts communities is to get involved with one of the 400 student organizations at VCU.
 Within VCUarts, Black Art Student Empowerment (B.A.S.E.) and Queer Arts Club are dedicated to representation and inclusion of our diverse community.